yashrajbharti/auto-generate-captions-video/README.md

 ## Working Example

-Using web technologies (HTML, CSS and JS) combined with whisper API models by HuggingFace's transformer.js, here's a [working example](https://yashrajbharti.github.io/captions-on-the-fly/src/example.html) with the [github repo here](https://github.com/yashrajbharti/captions-on-the-fly).
-The example demonstrates how the auto-captions will appear and can be used.
-It is available in both Vanilla JS and as a Chrome extension.
-To see it working simply upload a video and play and the captions will automatically appear
+Using web technologies (HTML, CSS and JS) combined with whisper API models by HuggingFace's transformer.js, here's a working example of [autogenerate captions](https://yashrajbharti.github.io/captions-on-the-fly/src/example.html) from this [github repo for Captions on the fly](https://github.com/yashrajbharti/captions-on-the-fly).

 ## Use cases